renrutnnej/2016.empirejs.org/README.md

       xs.styl
 ```

-By convention each one of the stylus files for various breakpoints start with a CSS mediaquery.
-Since many of the stylus files are turned off for now since this is just a splashpage, it will also be necessary to turn them back on in `gulpfile.js` as we proceed with conference rollout.
+By convention each one of the stylus files for various breakpoints start with a CSS media query.
+Since many of the stylus files are turned off for now since this is just a splash page, it will also be necessary to turn them back on in `gulpfile.js` as we proceed with conference rollout.